gregarious/lilypad-pace/README.md

 ### A word about environment configuration

 If you're having trouble, first make sure the `SECRET_KEY`, `PYTHONPATH`, and `DJANGO_SETTINGS_MODULE` variables are all set correctly on the "Software Configuration" section of the "Configuration" tab.
-There's two places values can be defined (`.elasticbeanstalk/optionsettings.lilypad-pace-master` is the base, and `.ebextensions/lilypad-pace.config` overrides many of them), it's easy to confuse the server.
+There's two places values can be defined (`.elasticbeanstalk/optionsettings.lilypad-pace-master` is the base, and `.ebextensions/lilypad-pace.config` overrides many of them), so it's easy to confuse the server.
 There's a serious disconnect between the web interface and the CLI interface, so try to stick with the CLI interface for edits since that's how we configured everything.

 If everything looks alright but still isn't working, you can choose the "Rebuild Environment" option from the EB dashboard.
-It takes forever (35 min when I tried it), but did the trick for me.
+It takes forever (35 min when I tried it), but did the trick for me when everything was configured correctly but I was still having problems.